 Roll the remaining dough place on top, sealing the edges.
 Brush with egg wash and cut some vents out on the top.
 You can also get creative here and make different shapes out of any excess dough or cut out patterns on the top.

-Place in the oven and bake for 30-40 minutes.
+Place in the oven and bake for 30-40 minutes or until golden brown.
 Let it cool slightly before serving.